-McCormick's 2022 Omnibus Incentive Plan, as amended (the "2022 Plan"), which was approved by stockholders at the March 30, 2022 Annual Meeting, and the 2013 Omnibus Incentive Plan (the "2013 Plan," which was replaced by the 2022 Plan), outline circumstances under which share-based and cash-based awards made under those plans may be forfeited, annulled, and/or reimbursed to McCormick.
+The Company has in place two incentive compensation recovery policies.
+One policy, adopted for purposes of compliance with Section 10D of the Exchange Act and the NYSE listing standards, provides for the mandatory recovery of both cash- and equity-based compensation paid on the basis of the achievement of financial performance measures in the event of an accounting restatement.
+The other policy, adopted pursuant to the 2022 Plan was approved by stockholders at the 2022 Annual Meeting of Stockholders held on March 30, 2022, and the 2013 Plan, which was replaced by the 2022 Plan, outlines circumstances under which share-based and cash-based awards made under those plans may be forfeited, annulled, and/or reimbursed to McCormick.
 Such circumstances include: